The Sword in the Stone (1963 film): Plot

-Resolving to make amends, Merlin plans on educating Arthur full-time.
-However, Merlin's knowledge of future history confuses Arthur, prompting Merlin to appoint Archimedes as Arthur's teacher.
+Resolving to make amends, Merlin plans on educating Arthur full-time, but Merlin's knowledge of future history confuses Arthur, prompting Merlin to appoint Archimedes as Arthur's teacher.
 Merlin transforms Arthur into a sparrow and Archimedes teaches him how to fly.
 Soon after, Arthur encounters Madam Mim, an eccentric, evil witch who is Merlin's nemesis.
-Merlin arrives to rescue Arthur before Mim can destroy him, and Mim challenges Merlin to a wizards' duel and, despite Mim's cheating, Merlin outsmarts her by transforming into a germ and infecting her, illustrating the importance of knowledge over strength.
+Merlin arrives to rescue Arthur before Mim can destroy him, and Mim challenges Merlin to a wizards' duel.
+Despite Mim's cheating, Merlin outsmarts her by transforming into a germ and infecting her, illustrating the importance of knowledge over strength.

 On Christmas Eve, Kay is knighted.
-When Hobbs comes down with the mumps, Ector reinstates Arthur as Kay's squire.
-Merlin ultimately scolds Arthur for choosing war games over education.
-When Arthur attempts to justify his decision, Merlin angrily transports himself to 20th-century Bermuda.
+When Hobbs comes down with the mumps, Ector reinstates Arthur as Kay's squire, which spurs him to happily break the news to his teachers.
+Archimedes congratulates him, but Merlin, thinking Arthur is forsaking education, rebukes him for staying under Kay's thumb.
+When Arthur retorts that he's lucky, Merlin angrily transports himself to 20th-century Bermuda.

 At the tournament, Arthur realizes he left Kay's sword at the inn.
 It is closed for the tournament, but Archimedes sees the "Sword in the Stone", which Arthur removes almost effortlessly, unknowingly fulfilling the prophecy.
 When Arthur returns with the sword, Ector recognizes it and the tournament is halted.
 Ector places the sword back in its anvil, demanding Arthur prove that he pulled it.
-He pulls it once again, revealing that he is England's rightful king, earning Ector and Kay's respect and the former's apology.
+Kay suggests that anyone can pull it once it's been pulled, but they soon find out that it is as stuck as ever.
+Arthur pulls it once again, revealing that he is England's rightful king, earning Ector and Kay's respect and the former's apology.

 Later, the newly crowned King Arthur sits in the throne room with Archimedes, feeling unprepared for the responsibility of ruling a country.
-Merlin returns from Bermuda and resolves to help Arthur become the great king he has foreseen him to be.
+Merlin returns from Bermuda and resolves to help Arthur become the great king he has foreseen him to be and ensure his legacy.